sparkflows/sparkflows-docs/docs/azure/index.rst

     :doc:`/azure/introduction`

-    Introduction to the AWS Guide.
+    Introduction to the Azure Guide.

     ---